-The evaluation results, also including results of tests performed by the developer, are valid for all hardware derivates of the configuration IFX_CCI_000003h H13 (including all further identifiers 000005h, 000008h, 00000Ch, 000013h, 000014h, 000015h, 00001Ch, 00001Dh, 000021h, 00002h in design step H13).
+The evaluation results, also including results of tests performed by the developer, are valid for all hardware derivates of the configuration IFX_CCI_000007h, G13 (including all further identifiers 000009h, 00000Ah, 00000Bh, 000016h, 000017h, 000018h, 000023h, 000024h in design step G13) and by selecting product configuration #0 or #1 of the TOE containing the same firmware and containing/not containing the optional software libraries (CCL, RSA2048 2k and 4k, EC, Toolbox, HSL, SCL libraries, each with respective revisions as stated in table 2 above).
 All identifiers represent the equal hardware platform but name differences in configurations or market segments.
 Configuration differences are achieved by blocking only.
-The firmware and optional software libraries (RSA2048 2k and 4k, EC, Toolbox, MCS, HSL, SCL libraries, CIPURSE $^{\text{TM}}$) were examined in those revisions, which are stated in table 2 (above).
+The firmware and optional software libraries (RSA2048 2k and 4k, EC, Toolbox, HSL, SCL were examined in those revisions, which are stated in table 2 (above).